-Soils Types - The Town of Bern is primarily covered by Magnor-Cable and Loyal-Withee-Marshfield soils.
+Soil Types - Most soils in the Town consists of soils in the Loyal-Withee-Marshfield association.
 Susceptibility for soil erosion is similar to the average soil loss experienced by Marathon County as a whole and is not a major concern.
-See figure 3-3.

 Prime Farm Soils - Figure 3-4 illustrates soils that have been identified as prime farm soils according to the Marathon County Cropland Evaluation System (CES).
 This system establishes a basis from which one parcel of land can be compared to another.
 It rates soils on their ability to produce food, feed, forage, and fiber crops.
 It is based upon the knowledge that soil properties affect yields.
 The system is non-biased, defendable, and can be consistently applied.
-Additional information on Marathon County CES can be obtained from Marathon County DCPZ.
+Additional information on CES can be obtained from Marathon County DCPZ.

-The Town of Bern is covered in large part by Class 1 Prime Farm Soils.
+Most (70%) of the Town is covered with Class 2 prime farmland soils.
+Some limited areas of Class 1 prime farmland exist around the Village of Edgar.
 These class designations refer to the quality of soils for growing crops and are based on United States Department of Agriculture (USDA) classifications.
 Class 1 soils are the best soils in Marathon County for growing all crops.
 Class 2 soils are also very good agricultural soils, however, they may be prone to wetness and are therefore less desirable than Class 1 soils.
 It should be noted that not all prime farm soils are used for farming; some have been developed with residential or other uses.
 The "prime farm soils" designation simply indicates that these soils are good productive farmland.
+Steep Slopes -Steep slopes are defined as slopes with gradients over 12 percent.
+Figure 3-5 illustrates where steep slopes exist and separates them into two categories.
+Category D includes areas with slopes between 12 and 20 percent.
+Category E includes areas where slopes are all greater than 15 percent.